aaronang/alc-the-ripper/README.md

 * Automation - Alc should not require any human intervention when running.
 The user simply submits a request and Alc will do its job and then report the finding.
 * Elasticity - Alc should handle variable user demands and offer the same level of service (in terms of hashes per second) to all the users.
 * Load Balancing - The jobs should be evenly spread out across all the slaves to achieve maximum performance.
 * Reliability - Jobs should checkpointed and restarted from the checkpoint when failures occur.
+A checkpoint is an intermediate state for which a job can start.
 * Monitoring - Maintain metrics about the whole system to monitor job status, resource usage and so on.
 * Scheduling - TODO
 * Multi-tenancy - TODO